AmanokhaiDaniel/AmanokhaiDaniel/README.md

 # Hi, I'm Amanokhai! 👋
 ## 🚀 About Me
 I am a data scientist and business intelligence enthusiast driven by the excitement of unveiling valuable insights within datasets.
-My journey into the realm of data science started as a data analyst with manipulating data in tools like Microsoft Excel and delving into the creation of diverse charts and visualizations.
-This hobby quickly transformed into a profound realization of the transformative power that data holds in facilitating informed decision-making across diverse industries.
+My journey into data science started as a data analyst manipulating data in tools like Microsoft Excel and delving into creating diverse charts and visualizations.
+This hobby quickly transformed into a profound realization of data's transformative power in facilitating informed decision-making across diverse industries.

-## 🛠 Skills
+* 🛠 Skills
 1. python
 2. SQL
 3. Excel
 4. PowerBI
 5. Machine learning
-6. Mathematices
+6. Mathematics
+7. SPSS